 The United States is the clear leader when it comes to the size of furniture markets worldwide.
-After the United Kingdom and Germany, Canada comes fourth in the ranking, with a revenue of just over 41 billion U.S dollars recorded in 2017.
-The gross domestic product of furniture and related product manufacturing has steadily increased since 2014 in Canada, reaching around 4.4 billion Canadian dollars by 2017.
+After a number of Asian, European and South American countries, Canada comes eleventh in the ranking, with a revenue of over 28 billion U.S dollars recorded in 2020.
+The gross domestic product of furniture and related product manufacturing reached over 4.3 billion Canadian dollars in March of 2021.
 Furniture manufacturing is a big part of Canada’s economy, with many jobs created along the chain of production.
-Ontario had 2,732 furniture manufacturing establishments in 2016, the highest number in Canada, followed closely by Quebec with 2,443 stores.
+Ontario has 1,507 furniture manufacturing establishments, the highest number in Canada, followed by Quebec with 1,298 stores.

-Leon’s Furniture opened their first store in 1909 in the Canadian province of Ontario, and today is a major retailer in the furniture market in whole of Canada and operates 125 stores in Ontario.
-Despite retail sales of furniture sales decreasing by 2.2 percent from 2016 to 2017, the revenue of Leon’s Furniture has steadily grown year on year since 2013.
-The same can be said of furniture and home furnishing stores in Canada as a whole, with retail sales rising year on year to around 18.55 billion Canadian dollars in 2017.
+Leon’s Furniture opened their first store in 1909 in the Canadian province of Ontario.
+Today, Leon's is a major retailer in the furniture market in whole of Canada and operates 128 stores in Ontario.
+The revenue of Leon’s Furniture has steadily grown in recent years, up until 2019, when it reached around 2.28 billion Canadian dollars.
+In 2020, the revenue decreased slightly, caused by the pandemic.
+The coronavirus notwithstanding, the revenue of furniture and home furnishing stores in Canada as a whole has also enjoyed steady growth, with retail sales rising year on year to around 19 billion Canadian dollars in 2019.